mushroomhostage/exphc/third-intro123.md

 forward to trying out the new [apiculture (beekeeping)](http://forestry.sengir.net/wiki/index.php?n=Category.Apiculture) feature in Forestry.

 *Is there a wiki or something where I can share useful tips and tricks for surviving on ExpHC?*
 Yes!
 [ExpHC now has a wiki](https://github.com/mushroomhostage/exphc/wiki).
 There isn't much there yet, but it is open for anyone to contribute, offering valuable advice, suggestions, or documenting your experiences.
-Feel free to edit.
+Feel free to edit, add new pages, etc.

+*I'm all setup but receive a 'You are not white-listed!' error when I try to connect, what gives?*
+See below.

+**Whitelist application**:

+ExpHC 1.2.3 is now whitelisted, mainly for support purposes.
+But don't worry, it is easy to get in:

+To apply, post "IGN: " followed by your in-game name, and then something besides your name (any suggestions, ideas, other servers you've played on, complaints, or even just how much you are looking forward to trying this server, or something completely unrelated -- you get the idea, anything to help break up the monotony as I go through the whitelist applications).

+You will most likely be accepted except in exceptional circumstances -- this is a hardcore PvP server after all, with fewer rules than other servers -- but the few rules it has will be taken seriously, see above.

+Until you're added, you can play in SSP and get acquainted with the various mods, but I'll add you as soon as I can.
+Hope everyone enjoys this latest iteration of ExpHC!